People hear “Navy” and picture submarines, aircraft carriers, and elite military teams. Fair, but that’s only part of the equation.

-This article aims to give you an insider look into what NAVFAC is, what it does, how it’s structured, and the career roles Navy Officers can undertake within this key institution.
+Here’s a look inside—what NAVFAC is, what it does, how it’s built, and the roles Navy Officers can take within it.

 What Does NAVFAC Stand For?